Mantel Decorating Ideas: 4 Easy Steps for Your Home Decor

 Sheen (vases, frames, accessories)

-1 or 2 main accent colours that visually connect with items in the rest of your room
+One or two main accent colours that visually connect with items in the rest of your room

-Whether you’re inspired by your key piece, your fireplace brick/stone or other accents in your room, choose a colour/palette that works with your space.
-If you have a versatile key piece, you’ll be able to change your colour palette seasonally or whenever you get your period if you’re like me.
+Whether you’re inspired by your foundation piece, your fireplace brick/stone or other accents in your room, choose a palette that works with your space.
+If you have a versatile foundation piece, you’ll be able to change your colour palette seasonally or whenever you get your period if you’re like me.

-People often think that symmetry and balance are the same things when it comes to the world of decorating.
+People often think that symmetry and balance are the same things.
 In fact, while they have the same ‘end result’, they each go about it in very different ways.

 A symmetrical mantel, if divided in half, would have the exact same thing on the left as on the right – so not only will both sides ‘visually’ be the same, they will also visually ‘weigh’ the same.